June 12, 2024

 Scatec Expands its Solar Capacity in Cameroon to 64.4 MW

-Scatec has signed two new lease agreements with Cameroon's national electricity company, ENEO, to expand its solar and battery storage power plants.
-These expansions will add 28.6 MW of solar power and 19.2 MWh of storage, bringing the total capacity to 64.4 MW of solar power and 38.2 MWh of battery storage.
+Scatec has signed two new lease agreements with Cameroon’s national electricity company, ENEO, to expand its solar and battery storage power plants.
+The expansion will add 28.6 MW of solar power and 19.2 MWh of storage, raising the total capacity to 64.4 MW of solar power and 38.2 MWh of battery storage.

 solar power plants in Maroua and Guider